JianxinLin28/Attendify/README.md

    > Hint: If you are using Mac, Click on the apple icon located on
    > the top left corner of the screen -> Click 'System Settings...'
    > -> Click 'Wi-Fi' -> Click 'Details' button next to the network
-   > you are using -> You will see your network's IP address.
+   > you are using -> You will see your network's IP address in the TCP/IP section.

-* Step 4: Go to line 149 of screens/LoginPage.js and replace the part of string 'localhost' in http://localhost:8080/login with the ip address you just got.
+* Step 4: Go to line 5 of logic/sendToBackend.js and replace the part of string 'localhost' in http://localhost:8080/login with the ip address you just got.
    > For example: http://888.88.88.888:8080/login

-* Step 5: Do the same at line 194 in screens/SignupPage.js

-* Step 6: Enter **npm install** command
+* Step 5: Enter **npm install** command
    > Hint: Verify you are doing the steps right by checking if a new folder called
    > 'node_modules' is added to unzipped folder.

-* Step 7: Enter **npm start** command
+* Step 6: Enter **npm start** command

    If you have not already done so, please download the 'Expo go' app from Google Play Store (Android) or Apple Store (iOS).